It is time for us to leave Brazil.

-We madly cross over the main road and fine a gorgeous shopping centre still open.
+We madly cross over the main road and find a gorgeous shopping center still open.
 The sunsets as we look out over the river towards Foz do Iguazu, Brazil – good-bye Brazil.

 As I have no flash – this photo is not good, but there are people in this trash pile!

 Back at the hotel, the owner is great.
 He gets us a password of a neighbors internet as theirs is not working.
 I imagine they have been cut off, as their main phone is also not working.
 But he borrows a mobile phone and he rings and confirms our next hotel.
 And then he shows us so many places to see in Paraguay.
 As I didn’t know if we would be here, I have not researched where we are headed.
 I felt like we just wanted to charge up to the sunny parts of the world, but now I feel like taking my time and seeing this great country.